Manipur violence: Internet ban extended till May 26, over 4,700 children displaced

 The protestors included the Kukis, one of the larger tribal communities in Manipur.
 They have been at odds with the state government, and, in particular, Chief Minister N Biren Singh who the community claims harbours Meitei “majoritarian” sentiments.
 The clashes have left at least 73 persons dead and over 35,000 displaced.

+Visuals from ANI showed an abandoned home set ablaze by unidentified people in Imphal’s New Lambulane area on Monday.
+State Security Advisor Kuldiep Singh said that a group of persons set one building ablaze, but the fire spread to three other buildings due to strong winds.

+The homes were partially burned by the time police and fire brigade personnel reached the area.
+Singh said that the police will carry out raids and arrest the culprits.
+“We will not allow this kind of hooliganism to go on,” he said.

-Of these, around 4,747 are school students taking shelter at refugee camps set up across the state, said Education Minister Th Bashanta Singh, reported The Indian Express.
+Around 4,747 school students are currently taking shelter at refugee camps set up across the state, said Education Minister Th Bashanta Singh, reported The Indian Express.

 The unrest has caused widespread damage in the state.
 More than 1,700 buildings, including churches and temples, have been burnt down.